ionic-team/stencil-ds-output-targets/README.md

   event: string;

   /**
-   * The Web Component property to update
+   * The Web Component property that the value
-   * when the `v-model` state changes.
+   * of the `v-model` reference is based off.
    */
   targetAttr: string;